Anthony of Padua: North America

-Brazil and Europe
+Portugal, Spain and Brazil

 Saint Anthony is known in Portugal, Spain, and Brazil as a marriage saint, because legends exist of him reconciling couples.
-His feast day, 13 June, is Lisbon's municipal holiday, celebrated with parades and marriages (the previous day, 12 June, is the Dia dos Namorados in Brazil).
+His feast day, 13 June, is Lisbon's municipal holiday, celebrated with parades and marriages.
 He is one of the saints celebrated in the Brazilian Festa Junina, along with John the Baptist and Saint Peter.
+The festivities arount him, specifically, is known as the "Trezena de Junho", or thirteenth of June, when devotion to St. Anthony intensifies in the days leading up to his feast.
+Saint Anthony is patron saint of at least 105 cities through Brazil, in 10 states, being one of the most venerated saints in that country.

 He is venerated in Mogán Village in Gran Canaria, where his feast day is celebrated every year with oversized objects carried through the streets for the fiesta.

+The rest of Europe

+In Albania, the Franciscans arrived in 1240 spreading the word of Saint Anthony (Shna Ndou).
+The St. Anthony Church, Laç (Kisha e Shna Ndout or Kisha e Laçit) in Laç was built in his honor.
+Saint Anthony is one of the most important saints amongst Albanians and the pilgrimage to his church is done yearly by a considerable number of Eastern Orthodox and Muslim Albanians as well.

+Saint Anthony lived and died during the episcopates of Eastern Orthodox Patriarch Mark III of Alexandria and Patriarch Nicholas I of Alexandria, both of whom still maintained communion with the Pope of Rome.

 In the town of Brusciano, Italy, located near Naples, an annual feast in honor of Saint Anthony is held in late August.
 This tradition dates back to 1875.
 The tradition started when a man prayed to Saint Anthony for his sick son to get better.
 He vowed that if his son would become healthy he would build and dance a giglio like the people of Nola do for their patron San Paolino during the annual Fest Dei Gigli.
 (A giglio is a tall tower topped with a statue of the saint that is carried through the streets in carefully choreographed maneuvers that resemble a dance.)
 The celebration has grown over the years to include six giglio towers built in honor of the saint.
 This tradition has also carried over to America, specifically the East Harlem area of New York, where the immigrants from the town of Brusciano formed the Giglio Society of East Harlem and have been holding their annual feast since the early 1900s.